pypa/packaging.python.org/source/tutorial.rst

 Beware that ``bdist_wheel`` does not currently have any checks to warn you if use the setting inappropriately.

+If your project has optional C extensions, it is recommended not to publish a universal wheel, because pip will prefer the wheel over a source installation, and prevent he possibility of building the extension.

 Installing your project in Editable mode